hyperledger/indy-hipe/text/protocols/template.md

 different features, but they both use the _credential-issuance_ protocol.
 By convention, role names use lower-kebab-case but are compared case-insensitively and ignoring punctuation.

+>##### Terminology note

+>The __parties__ in a protocol are the identity owners involved.
+In a protocol where Alice introduces Bob to Carol, the parties are Alice, Bob, and Carol.

+>The __participants__ in a protocol are the agents that actually move the steps of the protocol thorugh the interaction.
+Alice, Bob, and Carol may each have cloud agents, a laptop, and a phone; if they engage in an introduction protocol using phones, then the agents on their phones are the participants.
+If the phones talk directly over bluetooth, this is particularly clear--but even if the phones leverage push notifications and HTTP such that cloud agents help with routing, only the phone agents are participants, because only they maintain state for the interaction underway.
+(The cloud agents would be __facilitators__, and the laptops would be __bystanders__).
+When a protocol is complete, the participant agents know about the outcome; they may need to synchronize or replicate their state before other agents of the parties are aware.

+>The __roles__ in a protocol are the perspectives that parties take on an interaction.
+In an auction protocol, there are only two roles--*auctioneer* and *bidder*--even though there may be many parties.

 ### "States" under "Tutorial"